← Back to blog

 I don't actually want product people to suffer estimation rituals the way we did.
 Most of that folklore was a coping mechanism, not a solution.

 What I want is for everyone to recognize that a prioritization decision is a bet made by two predictions, not one.
-The dev predicts the cost, the product person predicts the return, and the decision is the leverage between them.
-If only one prediction is visible, only one person carries the risk, and the organization learns nothing about the other half of its bets.
+Engineering predicts the cost.
+Product predicts the return.
+The decision is the leverage between them.